 - response to day-to-day classroom work and routines;

 - analysis of performance data;

 - progress against termly targets;

 - end of KS1 and KS2 assessments;

-- standardised screening and assessment tests, including DST (Dyslexia Screening) tests;

-- curriculum-based school assessment tests;

-- discussion and information from parents;

-- observation in classroom and/or playground;

-- observations of social, emotional and mental health development.
+- standardised screening and assessment tests, including DST (Dyslexia Screening) tests; - curriculum-based school assessment tests; - discussion and information from parents; - observation in classroom and/or playground; - Observations of behavioural, emotional and social development. - "Disabled pupils and those who have SEN are supported well".
+(Ofsted 2015)

-Based on the school's observations and assessment data and following a discussion between the Class Teacher, Inclusion Manager and parent, the child may be recorded as needing either:
+Based on the school's observations and assessment data and following a discussion between the Class Teacher, Head Teacher Inclusion Manager during Pupil Progress Meetings and then with parents, the child may be recorded as needing either:

 - 1. Differentiated curriculum support within the class - 2.
-Additional & different support through school-based support plans - 3.
-Additional support through Education Health Care Plan provision
+Additional & different support through School-based planning provision - 3.
+Additional support through Education Healthcare planning provision